ayazhankadessova/BusinessWebsite/DS Babel/README.md

 #######################sql_to_csv#################

-Ayazhan did that one - uses cursor and iteratively reads file, then writes into list_fault_lines.csv
+Uses cursor and iteratively reads file, then writes into list_fault_lines.csv

 returns list if needed - that one needs some work, it does not work on my machine, yet works on hers.
 Very strange indeed.
 Too bad!

 #######################Testing#################### CSV TO SQL
 Create a database inside of the folder you are working in and copy its' path:

-conn = sqlite.connect('database.path') or something like this i dont remember
+conn = sqlite.connect('database.path')

 csv_to_sql(conn, 'list_volcano.csv') - THIS WRITES list_volcano.csv INTO DATABASE WHICH YOU HAVE CREATED.
 CONGRATULATIONS.
 NOW YOU CAN TEST SQL_TO_CSV METHOD: